 Strapi API Settings

-In Strapi, there is no such thing as called format/ template for users to follow.
-When you create a Content Type, you will have a certain number of REST API endpoints available to interact with it.
+In Strapi, there’s no fixed template to follow.
+When you create a Content Type, Strapi automatically generates REST API endpoints for it.

 So let’s strictly follow our tutorial below including collection/content types names, JSON serializer names, etc.